jtreeves/regressions_library/documentation/source/introduction/pages/installation.rst

 Installation
 ------------
-How to install the library.
+The regressions library is publicly available on the Python Package Index (PyPI), which makes downloading it to your local computer fairly easy.

 Requirements
 ************
-To use this library, you must have the following:
+To use this library, you must already have the following:

 * Python 3.8 or higher
 * NumPy